 Stan was a recording artist / producer in Nashville, TN, appearing on the Nashville Network and he won the WJKZ-100 Oaks Vocalist Contest.
 Stan frequently sang the National Anthem for Nashville Sounds Baseball and he continues to perform this and the Canadian Anthem, for Columbus Clippers Baseball and Columbus Convention events.
 He proudly sang at OSU stadium, for the 1996 USA Olympic Soccer Team vs. Columbus Crew exhibition games.
 Stan has served often as a choir director, was the Contemporary Music Director at Peace Lutheran in Gahanna, OH and an Assistant Scoutmaster with Gahanna BSA Troop 98.
 Both his sons, Adam & Ben are Eagle Scouts.

 Stan owns Partytime!
-DJ's which celebrated its 28th year in 2017.
-Stan continues to entertain at charitable events throughout Ohio, including the The Micah Jones Foundation Brainsong "Rock the Walk" in Zanesville, Ride For Candi’s Kids @ C&A Harley Davidson, Plain City and American Cancer Society Relay for Life.
+DJ's and continues to entertain at charitable events throughout Ohio, including the The Micah Jones Foundation Brainsong "Rock the Walk" in Zanesville, Ride For Candi’s Kids @ C&A Harley Davidson, Plain City and American Cancer Society Relay for Life.
 He volunteered with Appalachia Service Project, Muscular Dystrophy, OMEA State Vocal Music Adjudicated Events and is currently a Vocalist with CenterPoint Westerville Contemporary Worship.